 7. Walk or Bike on Ediz Hook

 When you want to see a different view of the city, head out to Ediz Hook.
 This area is a three-mile spit that starts from the Port Angeles Boat Haven and goes out into the water.
 You can walk or take a bike along the spit to enjoy the views along the way.

-On a clear day, you can see the snow-capped mountains in all their glory.
+On a clear day, you can see the snow-capped mountains in all their glory, which is one reason this is one of my favorite small towns in Washington state.
 If you’re fortunate, you may see some seals or even whales passing by.
 Visiting Ediz Hook is ideal when you’re looking for free things to do in Port Angeles during your trip.

 8. Go on a Hike